 CLICK HERE to learn about what we've changed in light of COVID-19

-Like many of you, the Office of Financial Aid is closely monitoring the rapidly-evolving COVID–19 public health crisis.
-As COVID-19 affects a growing number of people and businesses in our community, we want to reinforce our deep commitment to providing you with the service you need while also taking action to care for the health, safety, and wellbeing of all members of our community.
+Like many of you, the Office of Financial Aid is closely monitoring the COVID–19 public health crisis.
+As COVID-19 affects a growing number of people and businesses in our community, we want to reinforce our deep commitment to providing you with the information you need while also taking action to care for the health, safety, and wellbeing of all members of our community.

 In times like this, we must remember that what is most important is to do our very best to take care of one another and be kind.
 We will continue to adjust our services to best support the needs of our community.